Search

 The shoots can be saved for drying, and the leaves keep their aroma even when dried.

 Lemon verbena-has many uses.
 As a drink it aids digestion after a heavy meal or makes a sleep-inducing nightcap.
-It can also be added to salads and jellies, but should be used sparingly because of its strong flavour.
+It can also be added to salads and jellies, but should be used sparingly because of its strong flavor.
 Dried leaves are used in aromatic herb cushions and to scent clothes and bed linen.

 Lemon verbena is generally pest and disease free.

-Lovagc (Levisticum officinale) is a hardy perennial and reaches a height of up to 2.1m (7ft).
+Lovage (Levisticum officinale) is a hardy perennial and reaches a height of up to 2.1m (7ft).
 It has a straight, rounded stem with large, coarse, dark green leaves at the base of the plant.
 Smaller leaves are found nearer the top.

 Cultivation